from £50 /night help Price for guests, Nights

 The master bedroom has traditional window seats and offers beautiful views over the river Coquet, bridges and the village of West Thirston.
 We also have chandelier lighting and traditional solid wooden furniture, along with a wall mounted 19" LCD TV with freeview so that you can relax and watch TV from the comfort of the double bed.
 The second bedroom is a comfortable twin room with two single beds, 15" LCD TV, chest of drawers and ample storage space.

 Families are welcome to stay and so are members of your extended family... the pets!
 We provide as standard dog towels, feeding bowls and spare leads, the riverside walks from the front door are perfect for the dogs that stay with us.
+We are happy to accept one well behaved dog at this property and there is a pet fee payable.
+Please enquire if you have more than one dog and let us know the breed and we still may accept your booking.

 We will also provide an initial supply of washing up liquid, dishwasher tablets, toilet rolls, hand-wash and cleaning cloths.